AdobeDocs/express-add-ons-docs/src/pages/guides/distribute/review_process/index.md

 ## Overview

-We’ve created the Adobe Express add-ons marketplace so that Adobe users can benefit from amazing ideas from our developer community - including you.
+We’ve created the Adobe Express Add-ons marketplace so that Adobe users can benefit from amazing ideas from our developer community - including you.

 Whether you’re creating new features or speeding up user workflows, we want you to use your imagination.

-But we want every add-on to perform as smoothly as possible, which is why each submission goes through a thorough review process before being accepted.
+But we want every add-on to perform as thorough as possible, which is why each submission goes through a thorough review process before being accepted.

 ## Review Criteria